-The committee structure within Proteq assures that new legislation, risk reports and findings, incidents, follow up on actions are addressed in Operational Risk and Compliance committees in the first line and at Proteq board level.
+The committee structure within Proteqs is comprehensive and effective and assures that new legislation, risk reports and findings, incidents, follow up on actions are addressed in Operational Risk and Compliance committees in the first line and at Proteq board level.
+Incident procedures and policy prescribe direct remediations actions and reporting to second line Operational Risk and Compliance.
+Incidents are assessed with root cause analysis and possible structural improvements to be implemented.